-Sometimes, all it takes is one financial bump in the road – the loss of a job, a reduction in salary, or an unexpected medical expense – and you’ll be forced to file for bankruptcy.
+Sometimes, all it takes is one financial bump in the road – an unexpected job loss, a salary reduction, or a large medical expense – and you’ll be forced to file for bankruptcy.
 The bankruptcy laws were put in place for just this reason… Everyone deserves a fresh start.

 You’ll definitely want to consult with your bankruptcy attorney once you’ve decided to file, but these are a few guidelines that can help you prepare for your bankruptcy.
 We’ve shared several tips to help you get ready to file, so you’ll have a better understanding when you discuss your situation with your attorney.

 1. Take a deep breath and try to relax.
-Filing bankruptcy is a scary process, and most people are incredibly stressed out from the overwhelming debt and relentless calls from debt collectors.
+Filing for bankruptcy is a scary process, and most people are incredibly stressed out from the overwhelming debt and relentless calls from debt collectors.
 Your bankruptcy attorney is there to help you through the process.
 They’ll help explain the process so you understand what’s happening and what’s coming in the future.
-Take a deep breath and think about how much better your life will be once you’ve got a clean slate.
+Take a deep breath and think about how much better your life will be once you have a clean slate.

 2. Be honest with your attorney.
-Your attorney works for you, and is there to help you through the bankruptcy process.
-No matter what the circumstances are, you need to be completely honest with your attorney so he or she can help you deal with any legal consequences.
-If you want a truly clean slate, you have to be 100% honest with your attorney.
-If you’re in doubt about disclosing anything, just tell your attorney.
+Your attorney works for you and is there to help you through the bankruptcy process.
+No matter the circumstances, you need to be completely honest with your attorney so he or she can help you deal with any legal consequences.
+If you want a clean slate, you must be 100% honest with your attorney.
+If you’re in doubt about disclosing anything, be sure to tell your attorney.
 They need to know EVERYTHING about your financial situation and history to be able to help.

 3. Don’t be afraid to ask questions.
-Like we said in the last tip – your attorney works for you.
+We cannot say it enough times – your attorney works for you.
 Most people have no idea how bankruptcy works, but that doesn’t mean you should place blind trust in your bankruptcy attorney.
-Ask questions, let them clear up anything you don’t understand.
+Ask questions, and let them clear up anything you don’t understand.
 It will make the process much less stressful.

 4. Give your attorney everything they ask for.
 If your lawyer asks for documents, provide them as quickly as possible.
-If your attorney asks you to fill out paperwork, then get it filled out as quickly and accurately as possible.
+If your attorney asks you to fill out paperwork, complete it as quickly and accurately as possible.
 Your attorney isn’t trying to make the process difficult for you – so supply whatever is requested as quickly as possible.

-1. If you’re planning on filing bankruptcy, do not incur any additional debt (or borrow money from any source).
+1. If you plan on filing for bankruptcy, do not incur any additional debt (or borrow money from any source).

 2. If you’re planning on bankruptcy, do not loan money to friends or family.